furkankarakaya/GaN-Studies/Characterization Variables.md

 * DC busbar designs on PCB with variable inductance can be considered.
 * Parallel operation will be discussed later.
 * Care should be taken for measurements (temperature, current etc.).
+* Filtering (common mode etc.) on the gate driver isolated supply can be considered on the PCB.

+#### Some notes the behaviour of GaN and potential research topics
+* Active turn-on, passive turn-on etc. can be investigated experimentally.
+A mode-by-mode analysis on the oscilloscope waveforms can be applied.
+* State trajectories on experimental waveforms can be studied.
+* Care should be given to the gate driver delay skew when designing the PCB.
+* Optimum negative bias voltage can be studied concerning the false turn-on phenomena (device has very low threshold).
+* The negative absolute minimum of the GaN device gate should also be considered for spikes caused by miller effect.
+* Some precautions can be taken on the gate (diode + TVS etc.) on the PCB.
+* A comparative analysis with switching loss and dv/dt (and di/dt) rates can be studied with variable resistances (and/or other parameters ???).
+* In addition to the trade-off between loss and spikes, study on critical frequencies (to avoid), sustained oscillation possibilities etc. can be conducted and verified experimentally (apart from the almost linear relation between these parameters).
+This will be easier when a mathematical model is developed.
+* For the aforomentioned critical frequcies, some damping measures can be considered.
+Effect of ferrite bead can be investigated.
+Although it may introduce additional inductance to the gate-source path, its relatively high impedance on high frequencies (which are around possible gate oscillation frequencies) will help damping the oscillations.
+This should be included on both Simulink model and state space model.
+* RC snubber across gate-source ???
+Not very common.
+*